Claudia Lawrence

 Despite the hopes of her friends and family, Claudia's absence extended from days into weeks.
 Police maintained that she was likely to return of her own free will, theorising that she may have run off with a new boyfriend or even to start a new job.
 Her parents and sister, however, adamantly maintained that she wouldn't have left without telling them where she was going, describing her disappearance as 'completely and utterly out of character'.

 After a massive five weeks of anticipating that Claudia would return, police discarded the idea that she had left of her own free will and upgraded her case from one of a missing person to one of suspected murder.
-This was an enormous leap, and one which surely came as a heartbreak for her loved ones and leave them wondering whether earlier and more in-depth intervention by the police would have made any difference.
+This was an enormous leap, and one which surely came as a heartbreak for her loved ones and would leave them wondering whether earlier and more in-depth intervention by the police would have made any difference.

 The Initial Investigation